kristi-balla/devops-demo/README.md

 - [ ] trivy
 - [ ] adding an SBOM to the image and analyzing that
 - [ ] `npm audit` --> needs a *very basic* frontend
+- [ ] gitleaks as credential scanning tool
+- [ ] Add `CODEOWNERS`, and explain how it works
 - [ ] judge the sanity of all this
+- [ ] Pinning the versions of the actions used in the workflows to SHA hashes instead of versions to avoid unexpected changes in the future
+- [ ] Damnation memoriae: remove kristi at the end, rewrite history